 For protein, adding one-half of a cup of low-fat Greek yogurt can create a creamy and satisfying texture.
 Alternatively, a person can mix in a protein powder.

 This smoothie recipe should be suitable for most people with diabetes:

-- Blend 2 cups of frozen raspberries, blueberries, and strawberries with a whole avocado and one-half of a cup of kale.
+- Blend 2 cups of frozen raspberries, blueberries, and strawberries with a whole avocado and one-half cup of kale.

 - Add either water, almond milk, green tea, or low-fat milk to thin the consistency.

 - Mix in chia seeds to add good fat and extra fiber.
 In balance with the fruit, the seeds will not affect the taste.